 WHAT ARE THE ACCEPTED FORMS OF PHOTO ID?

 Accepted forms of ID, which must include a photograph of the person to whom the document was issued, include a current and valid:

 - Rhode Island voter identification card;

 - U.S. military ID card;

-- Student ID card from an institution of higher education located in the United States; or
+- Student ID card from an educational institution located within the United States

 - Government-issued medical card.